 Psychological safety transforms VUCA

-Mrndže continued to highlight the importance of psychological safety in companies as a coping mechanism for VUCA.
+The importance of psychological safety in companies is a coping mechanism for VUCA.
 This is a top priority for leaders.
 Work environments are psychologically safe when:

 A code of conduct exists and is practiced